 Sizing Joist Hangers

 Always make sure you are using the largest hanger size for a particular joist.
 Joist hangers are designed and engineered for specific applications.
 Each situation offers its own unique set of stresses and load-carrying capacities.
 If ever you stray from the conventional use for a joist hanger, you are asking it to do something it wasn’t meant to do and, in turn, its performance will suffer.

 Concealed Joist Hangers

 Concealed joist hangers can be used in areas where it is difficult or impossible to attach the side flanges of a standard joist hanger.
 This hanger is especially useful in attaching rim joists at the edges of the ledger board.
-The concealed joist hanger can be nailed into place on the edge of the ledger board without the need to nail into the end grain of the lumber which is prohibited by code.
-Concealed hangers can be attached to the sides of support posts and to attach the exposed stair stringers to provide a strong and attractive connection.
+The concealed joist hanger can be nailed into place on the edge of the ledger board without the need to nail into the end grain of the lumber, which is prohibited by code.
+Concealed hangers can be attached to the sides of support posts to attach the exposed stair stringers and provide a strong and attractive connection.

-45 Degree Angled Joist Hangers
+45-Degree Angled Joist Hangers

 Angled decks may require using right- and left-skewed joist hangers.
 These hangers are bent to 45 degrees and can be installed with joist hanger nails using the same method as straight joist hangers.
 Angled joist hangers should be available at your local lumberyard for 2x6 and 2x10.
 Double right- and left-skewed joist hangers are also available for angled beams, but they are relatively expensive.
 Make sure that all of your deck hardware and fasteners are triple zinc galvanized or stainless steel so they are compatible with ACQ lumber.
 Never cut, bend or modify deck hardware for alternative uses.